bluelamar/tls_dossier/Documents/The Hand Shake.md

 - server write MAC key : used for authentication and integrity check
 - client write key : used for message encryption
 - server write key : used for message encryption
+MAC:  message authentication code - calculated by a key against the message

 ## What messages are exchanged?